maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 respective typeclass instances for the individual elements.
 The method `summon` was introduced in dotty to clean up with the different meanings of implicits in Scala 2.
 In Scala 3 typeclass instances no longer use `implicit` as keyword but `given` instead.
 And the method to fetch the instance is called `summon` and does the exact same things as `implicitly` did in Scala 2.
-And of couse it needs to be inlined again, so we need to use not `summon` but `summonInline`.
+And of course it needs to be inlined again, so we need to use not `summon` but `summonInline`.
 Right now we got all the information in place that we need for the generic derivation.
 Let's implement it:

 ```scala